dchen3121/COptimism/README.md

-# CripplingOptimism-
+# Crippling Optimism

-it is i a chess engine
+it is a chess engine